 ECC will process requests in the order they are received.

 You must complete all fields on the form before the request is processed.

 You can apply to ECC by following four simple steps:

 Fill out and submit an online application.
 Once your application has been entered within 24 hours you will receive emails from the admissions office that contain your ID#.

 Submit your high school transcript and ACT or SAT scores to the Admissions Office.
 If you have attended another college or university, please submit your official transcripts and a request to have them evaluated if you plan to transfer the credits to ECC.

 Attend the online New Student Orientation and meet with an academic advisor to plan your classes.

 Register for classes and make payment arrangements by the due date for the semester.
-Visit http://www.elgin.edu/payment for all your options.
+Visit Payment Options for details.

 Not ready to apply?
 Register to attend an upcoming in-person or virtual admission presentation to learn about our academic programs and services and talk with our recruitment coordinators.